How to help, volunteer and honor 9/11 victims through public service

 (CNN)Twenty years ago, terrorists seized control of four airliners, killed 2,977 people and shook the national conscience of the United States.
 But the attacks of 9/11 also aroused a sense of patriotism, duty and civic resolve not seen in generations.
 In the two decades since that tragic moment, a spirit of service has transformed September 11 into a day to make a positive difference.

-"The overarching goal is to turn that day of evil into a day of good," says Emily Walsh of 911day.org, a website that enables you to search by city for volunteer opportunities.

-This year they hope to inspire as many as 20 million acts of kindness and charity and other good deeds for the 20-year remembrance of 9/11.
+911Day.org, a website enabling people to search by city for volunteer opportunities, hopes to facilitate 20 million acts of kindness and charity for the 20-year remembrance of 9/11.

 Volunteering on September 11